FOR EVERY INDIVIDUAL A NEW WORLD IS REVEALED

 Day-visit (10am to 4pm)

 Target group: children from 3rd to 9th grade.
 Yawaritsawa lives in the Volta Velha Reserve, but is native from the Xingu Indigenous Park - MT, of the Waurá and Trumai ethnic groups.
 In this program the children participate in story telling, dances, face painting, archery demonstration and a walk on the Apecatu trail.
 The visit to the Reserve's Sambaqui serves as an element of reflection between the current indigenous culture and the extinct Sambaquian peoples.

 2 days / 1 night

 Target group: groups of adults / families and children.
-Leisure experience with an overnight stay, involving a visit to the sambaqui, storytelling at the bonfire, canoeing along the Braço do Norte river, hiking in the Apecatu trail and fine dining.
+Leisure experience with an overnight stay, involving a visit to the sambaqui, storytelling at the bonfire, canoeing along the Braço do Norte river, hiking in the Apecatu trail.
 Two unforgettable days for groups of friends and companies.

-Birdwatching groups from various countries attend the Volta Velha Reserve for bird watching.
+Birdwatching groups from various countries come to Volta Velha Reserve to see the wide diversity of species.
 The list of birds is already close to three hundred species.
 Among them are endemic and rare birds, which are the main focus of interest of these observers (Marsh antwren , Kaempfer's tody-tyrant, Russet-winged spadebill and Black-backed tanager).